 There is no charge for placing standard stop and limit orders.
-There is, however, a one-off charge when you place guaranteed stop losses which is charged upon trigger.
+There is, however, a one-off fee for guaranteed stop losses which is charged upon trigger.

 Please note, guaranteed orders are only available on certain markets during the relevant market hours and the charges associated with them vary.
 Please see the relevant Market Information sheet on the trading platform for full details.

 Overnight financing charges

 - Financing is a fee that you pay to hold a trading position overnight on Daily Funded Trades (DFTs) with no set expiry date.

 - Essentially it is an interest payment to cover the cost of the leverage that you use overnight.

 - You will not pay a finance charge on futures trades (such as options or bonds) as they already have the cost of carry built into the spread.

 - Financing charges reflect the cost of borrowing or lending the underlying asset

 - Overnight financing is charged at LIBOR (or equivalent rate) +2.5% on long positions and you will receive LIBOR -2.5% on short positions

 - There may be instances when a daily finance fee is charged to you on short positions if the underlying base rate is low